andiwand/time-experiments/README.md

 # time-experiments
-A collection of time experiment scripts espcially aimed for the Raspberry Pi.
+A collection of time experiment scripts especially aimed for the Raspberry Pi.

 ## Installation
 ```